Chandler David Owens Sr.: Pastorates

 After moving to Newark, New Jersey, Bishop Owens was assigned his first pastorate at the Wells Cathedral Church of God in Christ and was consecrated Bishop of New Jersey's Third Ecclesiastical Jurisdiction in 1973.
 In 1976 he became the youngest bishop elected to the General Board of the COGIC, a position he held until his death.

 During this period Bishop Owens also served the church in a number of additional capacities including as International President of the Youth Congress, Chairman of the Constitution Committee, Second Assistant Presiding Bishop and First Assistant Presiding Bishop.
 He moved to Georgia to serve as Pastor of the Greater Community Church of God In Christ in Marietta and, subsequently, as the Prelate of Central Georgia Ecclesiastical Jurisdiction.

 In 1995, after the death of Bishop L. H. Ford, Bishop Owens was elected Presiding Bishop of the church.
-During his tenure as Presiding Bishop, he served on several committees under President Bill Clinton's administration and hosted the President at the International Annual Holy Convocation in Memphis, Tennessee, the Bishop's Conference in Washington, DC, and the International Women's Convention in New Orleans, Louisiana.
+During his tenure as Presiding Bishop, he served on several committees under President Bill Clinton administration and hosted the President at the International Annual Holy Convocation in Memphis, Tennessee, the Bishop's Conference in Washington, DC, and the International Women's Convention in New Orleans, Louisiana.
 He served as the presiding bishop until 2000 when Bishop G. E. Patterson was elected to the post.